``

 Dixon, E.

-A correspondent says, "She was a lovely girl, who I am sure would have made something of her life if she had been spared."
+The lad who was equal top at school said, "She was a lovely girl, who I am sure would have made something of her life if she had been spared"

 Doherty, T.

-He was buried at St James on 20th September, 29 CQ,
+He was buried on 20 September at St James, Dover.
+29 CQ

 Dowdell, H.

 Herbert Dowdell.
 He died at Folkestone Road on 12 September 1944, aged 30.
-He was a fireman in the N.F.S.
-He was the husband of Jessie Catherine Dowdell, of 8 Kenilworth Road, Cadoxton, Barry, Glamorgan, and the son of Dora Phillipa Dowdell, of 53 Kenilworth Road, and of the late Robert Dowdell
+He was a fireman in the NFS.
+He was the husband of Jessie Catherine Dowdell, of 8 Kenilworth Road, Cadoxton, Barry, Glamorgan, and the son of Dora Phillipa Dowdell, of 53 Kenilworth Road (not Dover), and of the late Robert Dowdell

 Dutnall, W.

-William Dutnall.
+William Dutnall was the son of William and Susanna Dutnall.
 He died on 30 September 1940, aged 66, at Barwick's Yard.
 He had been a Shop Foreman for Barwick's for 25 years.
+Prior to that, in 1911, he had been a carpenter.

 Dyer, M. F.

-She was buried at St James on 9th October, 16 EW.
+She was buried on 9 October at St James, Dover.
+16 EW.
 Her coffin was covered with the Union Flag, and the first part of her service was held at St Paul's Church.
 There were many floral tributes, amongst which were:

 "To my beloved wife, from her broken-hearted husband, George"